emhill/117-Su15/src/morea/10.project2/project.md

      * `image_fun.py`: where you will write your project code
      * `png.py`: library to work with png files **DO NOT MODIFY**
      * `png_helper.py`: helper functions to manipulate png files **DO NOT MODIFY**

+**Rename the folder** so that it is `project2_uLogin` rather than just `project2`.
+If you are working with a partner, make sure both uLogins are listed.

 Next, try running the code: `python image_fun.py`. **Make sure to run with python, NOT python3.** If successful, when you `ls` you should see a new file, `out2.png`.
 Open `out2.png` and `out.png` to make sure they look the same.